_ Yuri Kofner, editor-in-chief. Eurasian Studies. Moscow, Ferbruary 10th, 2015.

 Eurasianism is both a philosophical and political movement that was born during the 20’s and 30’s of the 20th century and continues to exist in different formations to this day – especially in Russia and Kazakhstan.
 The Eurasian ideology’s history can be divided into three main stages:

-3. Reborn eurasianism, proposed and developed by young Russian intellectuals since 2009.
+3. Neoclassical Eurasianism, proposed and developed by young Russian intellectuals since 2009.

 Thus during various stages the political nature of the Eurasian movement was manifested in different ways: